What ICD-10 codes are used for left humeral fracture?

 - Displaced fractures or those involving the joint may require surgery to realign the bone fragments and possibly to insert hardware such as screws and plates.

 - Recovery time varies depending on the severity of the fracture and the patient's overall health.
-It can take several weeks for the bone to heal and several months to regain full arm function through physical therapy.
+It can take several weeks for the bone to heal and several months for the patient to regain full arm function through physical therapy.

-- Complications can include nerve damage (especially radial nerve in shaft fractures), non-union where the bone doesn't heal, and frozen shoulder or stiffness from prolonged immobilization.
+- Complications can include nerve damage (especially to the radial nerve in shaft fractures), non-union, where the bone doesn't heal, and frozen shoulder or stiffness from prolonged immobilization.

 - The ICD-10 codes used for a left humeral fracture help categorize the exact fracture type for record-keeping, statistical analysis, and insurance reimbursement purposes.